-Learn effective practices for online teaching, building course content, and designing quality assessments through this 12 credits graduate certificate.
-By completing the prescribed 12 credits in Higher Education Online Pedagogy, students may acquire a graduate certificate or apply the credits to the Masters of Arts in Education.
+Certificate - Learn effective practices for online teaching, building course content, and designing quality assessments through this 12 credits graduate certificate.

+Graduate degree opportunity - Students can apply the 12 credits hours in Higher Education Online Pedagogy to the Master of Arts in Education.